rhelmer/libprio/README.md

-  By using a fast polynomial interpolation-and-evaluation routine, we can reduce the cost of checking a single client request from O(*N* log *N*) multiplications down to O(*N*) multiplications, for a data packet of n items.
+  By using a fast polynomial interpolation-and-evaluation routine, we can reduce the cost of checking a single client request from O(*N* log *N*) multiplications down to O(*N*) multiplications, for a data packet of *N* items.
 * **Differential privacy.**
   It would be very straightforward to add some small amount of noise to the final statistics to provide differential privacy.